This Blog Series is written by Exertis Almo's Business Development Managers: Ashley Nichols, CTS, DSCE, and John Borns, CTS, DSCE.

 Vocab Test Time!

 Are these the most detailed definitions?
 No – we are not a dictionary, nor the AVIXA CTS Prep book.
-Will someone message us later telling us how much we missed?
+Will someone message us after still telling us how much we missed?
 Possibly.
-After reading this post, will you have a basic working knowledge of these terms and why they matter?
+Will these get you a basic working knowledge of these terms and why they matter?
 We hope so.
-Plus, we are 99% sure they will come in handy at ‘Wednesday Night Trivia’ sometime at your local brewery. 🍻
+Plus, we are 99% sure they will help you impress your grandparents when you reset their WIFI. 🤔